liger1978/mattermost/README.md

 ##### `create_user`

-Should the module create an unprivileged system account that will be used to run Mattermost server.
+Should the module create an unprivileged system account that will be used to run Mattermost server?
 Defaults to `true`.

 ##### `create_group`

-Should the module create an unprivileged system group that will be used to run Mattermost server.
+Should the module create an unprivileged system group that will be used to run Mattermost server?
 Defaults to `true`.

 ##### `user`